JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - Rebalancing frequency, and
 - Behavioral guardrails for your type.

-It won’t tell you *what* to buy — it will show you *what you can live with*.
+It won’t tell you *what* to buy, but it will show you *what you can live with*.

 ---